 Even though four-star defensive lineman Shambre Jackson may not have prominent name recognition yet, his on-field play speaks for itself.
 Jackson has suited up for Boone High School in Orlando for the last few seasons and has made an impression, whether it was at defensive end or defensive tackle.

-Shambre Jackson Commits to Florida State
+Shambre Jackson Enrolls at Florida State

-The Florida Gators were the runners-up for Jackson’s services, so this could be considered a nice win for Mike Norvell’s recruiting class.
+The Florida Gators were the runners-up for Jackson's services, so this could be considered a nice win for Mike Norvell's football recruiting class.
 Signees have not flocked to Tallahassee in recent years, but perhaps the tides will be changing soon.

 Shambre Jackson Highlights